SysKitTeam/docs-point/releases/cloud/point-2023-3-release-note.md

 ## Improvements & Bug Fixes

 * **Group Access now supports Microsoft 365 Groups and Microsoft Teams**.
 Use it to discover workspaces in your M365 environment to which a specific Microsoft 365 Group or Microsoft Teams have access.
 The report also received additional columns - Email, privacy, and Sensitivity label, helping you filter out wanted groups.
 As before, you can use export and scheduled reports for documentation needs and to share them with your colleagues.

+* **Custom metadata sync was improved**.
+Syskit Point now periodically syncs custom metadata regardless of workspace activity.
+Before, Syskit Point didn't sync custom metadata for inactive workspaces in case it was applied outside of Syskit Point.

 * **Remove Access action is improved.**
     * Action was reworked from the ground up to execute faster and use less memory.
 The action result stayed the same - the selected user is completely removed from a site and has no access to any content on the site.